 Essential and Fun Pages – Finding the Difference

 When I first started using the bullet journal system a year ago, I was eager to make every single collection I saw on Pinterest.
-I flew through pages, adding movie collection spreads, tv series trackers, nail polish swatches, etc. These collections were pretty and fun, but they didn’t add to my overall productivity or self-fulfilment.
+I flew through pages, adding movie collection spreads, tv series trackers, nail polish swatches, etc. These collections were pretty and fun, but they didn’t add to my overall productivity or self-fulfillment.
 Don’t get me wrong; I still add plenty of fun pages that add no value to my day-to-day efficiency.
 But, after more than 300 pages in two different journals, I’ve come to the conclusion that there are a few essential bullet journal pages everyone should try.

 I’m not going to bore you with traditional pages like future logs and dailies.
 Oh no!
 This gets a touch more personal, allowing you to tune in with yourself emotionally and cognitively.
 These additional pages will guide your thought process, allow you to reflect on a monthly basis, and really focus in on your goals.